giantswarm/docs/src/content/reference/app-defaulting-validation/index.md

 app-admission-controller.

-We have not enabled the defaulting and validation for existing app CRs to avoid disrupting your existing usage of App Platform.
+We have not enabled the defaulting and validation for existing app CRs to avoid disrupting your current usage of App Platform.

 ## Defaulting